Sisira-reddy15/Play-Store-App-Review-Analysis/README.md

 # Play-Store-App-Review-Analysis
-This project will give you hands-on experience in:  Handling and cleaning messy data using Python &amp; Pandas 🐍  Performing insightful EDA and visualizations 📊  Extracting meaningful insights from user reviews.
+Explore and analyse the play store data and user reviews data to discover key factors responsible for app engagement and success.